 Welcome to Chautauqua Hills Farm!
-The 2013 season is just around the corner.
+The 2013 season is now here.
 We made so many new Berry Good Friends last year and look forward to seeing all of you again this year.
-We’re making some pre-season updates to Pick Your Own & Order & Pick Up.
-When we’re ready to begin accepting reservations and orders for Blueberries and Blackberries, we’ll send an email to all priority customers from previous seasons.
-You’ll be able to sign up in advance like last year!
+We’re ready to begin accepting reservations and orders for Blueberries and Blackberries.
+Signing up is easy!

-To read more about Pick Your Own Reservations at Chautauqua Hills Farm, click here.
+To make a Pick Your Own Reservations at Chautauqua Hills Farm, click here.

-To read more about Order & Pick Up from Chautauqua Hills Farm, click here.
+To place an an Order & Pick Up from Chautauqua Hills Farm, click here.

 Also, be sure you’re signed up for our Berry Good Friends Newsletter to receive our ongoing newsletters, posts and important information regarding 2013 produce availability, Pick Your Own Reservations and Order & Pick Up!